By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 book containing the respective data they need for tests by using the HealthWorkerBuilder

-and RequestBuilder
+and RequestBuilder classes

 All test file generator classes contains a main function and hence can be ran independently by compiling the file.